MilVas/NSM_pancakes/README.md

 * Extracting the data through API & web scraping
 * Refine the questions that can be asked/topics that can be analyzed with regards to the extracted data
 * Merging and cleaning data
-* Thinking about the potential analysis that could be conducted on the generated dataset.
+* Thinking about the potential analysis that could be conducted on the generated dataset
 * Preparing presentation based on our insights
 * Finalizing folder and file structure